-A hair relaxer can weaken the hair strands, and a protein treatment can strengthen them.
+A hair relaxer can weaken the hair strands, and a protein treatment can help in hair strengthening.
 Protein treatments with keratini XA fibrous protein in the body that forms tissues of the epidermis (outermost layer) layer of the skin, hair, and nails. , collageni XA protein produced by the body that is responsible for giving structure to the skin, connective tissues, and joints. , or whey protein will keep your hair strong and healthy and prevent hair breakage.
 Those with short hair may need to get a protein treatment every 4 to 6 weeks.
 Individuals with longer hair can get a protein treatment once every 12 weeks.
 However, do not overdo it.
 Excessive protein in hair can make it dry and brittle.
 Create a balance between protein treatment and hair moisturization.
 Hard, brittle strands need more hydration.

 - Use A Wide-Toothed Comb